5 min read

 The Patient Safety Culture should also be a Just Culture, one which recognizes all team members who report incidents, events and near misses.
 Wrongdoings are almost always the result of system failures; therefore, blame should not be placed on individuals.

-A Just Culture also recognizes those who identify unsafe conditions, or who have good suggestions for patient safety improvements.
+A Just Culture nursing also recognizes those who identify unsafe conditions, or who have good suggestions for patient safety improvements.

 It is important that leadership shares information brought forward regarding these incidents, near misses and recommendations for safety improvements with all team members so all can learn from these “free lessons”.
 (2, 3)